Young Girl with a Flower Basket: Provenance

 Picasso sold the painting to the Galerie du Vingtième Siècle run by art dealer Clovis Sagot near the gallery of Ambroise Vollard.
 Sagot drove a hard bargain.
-He originally offered 700 francs for three works - this painting, and two works in gouache made in the Netherlands.
+He originally offered 700 francs for three works – this painting and two works in gouache made in the Netherlands.
 Picasso initially refused, but desperate for money he returned to take up Sagot's offer a few days later.
 Sagot cannily cut his offer to 500 francs, which Picasso also refused.
 Forced by his poverty to return to Sagot again some days later, the work was eventually sold for just 75 francs, and put up for sale in Sagot's gallery as La fleur du pavé ("The flower of the cobblestones").

 It became the second of three Rose period paintings acquired by the collectors Gertrude Stein and Leo Stein.
-The Stein siblings had been living in Paris from 1903, and began collecting contemporary artworks in 1904, buying works by Cézanne, Gauguin and Renoir from Ambroise Vollard.
+The Stein siblings had been living in Paris since 1903 and began collecting contemporary artworks in 1904, buying works by Cézanne, Gauguin and Renoir from Ambroise Vollard.
 Sagot sold Picasso's Famille d'acrobates avec singe (1905) to Leo Stein, and the couple later acquired Fillette à la corbeille fleurie.
-The Steins quarrelled about this second purchase, as Leo wanted it but Gertrude did not; in the end Gertrude relented and they bought it for 150 francs.
+The Steins quarrelled about this second purchase, as Leo wanted it but Gertrude did not; in the end, Gertrude relented and they bought it for 150 francs.
 In time, Gertrude came to appreciate the painting and later acquired Leo's share.
-In 1938, Gertude Stein wrote that it "was painted at the great moment of the harlequin period, full of grace and delicacy and charm".
+In 1938, Gertrude Stein wrote that it "was painted at the great moment of the harlequin period, full of grace and delicacy and charm".